xbasset/instruct/README.md

 ```

 ### TODO
-- BUG > reload doesn't take into account the change into .instruct file
-- CORE > check replacing LLMs call with datasette.llm
 - CORE > add "import file content" in the .instruct syntax (see Jinja2 features?)
 - FEAT > Display token count of output
 - FEAT > Display prompt view with tokenizer colorization and input token count
-- GUI > Design top menu to change values of temp, max_tokens and select model from the list in file_instruct's shebang
 - FIX > --model flag in run command
 - DOC > Create a getting started and tutorial
 - FEAT > Create a wizard for 1st run to initialize ~/.instruct/models.yaml from ENV variables and step by step guide